robsheldon/biphrost-shell/local/ssh_add_key.md

 # Add an ssh key to a container (and get its ssh access config)

 This adds an ssh key to the specified container.
 If the container doesn't already have ssh access enabled, this will enable it.
 The ssh configuration that the user will need for connecting to the container will be echoed.
-Usage: `echo my_public_key | biphrost --info user@domain.com ssh add key lxcNNNN`
+Usage: `echo my_public_key | sudo biphrost --info user@domain.com ssh add key lxcNNNN`

 **Initialization**
 Retrieve the username argument (required).
 This will replace the comment part of the public key before it's added to the lxc host.